FREQUENTLY ASKED QUESTIONS

 I still have questions, comments, or lavish gifts for you.
 Am I out of luck?

 Of course not!
 Email me with any questions, comments, or band news.
 Getting tips from people like you is one of the best ways for me to find all the Hem news that anybody would ever want to know.
-And I'll be happy to let anybody send me any presents at any time.
+And I'll be happy to let anybody send me any lavish gifts at any time.